Here's How To Have Those Awkward Money Convos With Your Housemates

-"My ex-flatmate still owes me £100 from a night out two years ago.
-I passive-aggressively Monzo request it every few weeks," says 27-year-old civil servant Harriet.
-"Her most recent reaction was, ‘Well, I owe Isobel £3000'."
+"My ex-flatmate still owes me $200 from a night out two years ago.
+I passive-aggressively request it in an app every few weeks," says 27-year-old civil servant Harriet.
+"Her most recent reaction was, ‘Well, I owe Isobel $6000'."

 Advertisement